awsdocs/amazon-ec2-user-guide/doc_source/using-eni.md

 ### Delete a network interface<a name="delete_eni"></a>

-To delete an instance, you must first detach the network interface\.
 Deleting a network interface releases all attributes associated with the interface and releases any private IP addresses or Elastic IP addresses to be used by another instance\.

+You cannot delete a network interface that is in use\.
+First, you must [detach the network interface](#detach_eni)\.

 ------
 #### [ New console ]